Parkerhiphop/my-site/data/blog/the-journey-of-my-site.en.md

 In addition to the benefits of writing mentioned above, practicing other languages is also helpful.
 I believe the fastest and most enlightening way to learn anything is through doing it.
 Start writing articles in the target language, and you can quickly accumulate understanding of vocabulary and grammar.
 It won't be easy at the beginning, but I believe it will be rewarding as you progress.

-> Now that we've discussed the "why," let's move on to the "how" (the technical choices)!
+> After discussed the "why," let's move on to the "how" (the technical choices)!

 ---